vlladin/cohort-six/projects/reth-pureth-meta.md

 ### Importance

-A correct implementation of this structure should result in large speedups of querying logs and should result in significantly lower false positive rates.
+A correct implementation of the Pureth EIP should remove the need for external indexers and standardize a proof format to achieve verifiability for the onchain data received from RPCs.
 ### Project Description

 This project aims to implement the EIP-7745 logs filter structure in Reth according to the [EIP specifications](https://eips.ethereum.org/EIPS/eip-7745) and similar to [Geth's implementation](https://github.com/zsfelfoldi/go-ethereum/blob/proof-poc/core/filtermaps) of the structure.